Osmodium/ConsoleEssentials/README.md

 > More features will be added along the way as they are needed.

+### Motivation
+Through the course of a day at my work, I often come across some small task that requires automation or to create a simple POC of something new that can be isolated completely and tested separately.
+I had several "GenericConsole" projects lying around where stuff would be bunched together, or I would have 100 small projects that had 30% redundant code in it.
+This usually was all of the parameter parsing and logging in it, and every project would be a little bit different than the one before.
+So I finally decided to create a NuGet package for it, so that when ever I would update it, ALL of my previous projects would almost instantly benefit from that update.

+### Installation
+The easiest way to install it is to find it on the NuGet market place, but here's some alternatives.

+**Package Manager**
+> PM> Install-Package ConsoleEssentials -Version 1.1.0

+**.NET CLI**
+> dotnet add package ConsoleEssentials --version 1.1.0

+**Paket CLI**
+> paket add ConsoleEssentials --version 1.1.0

 ### Example Code

 The example below showcases the parsing of parameters (arguments/args) and some simple loggin to the default location.